rotundasoftware/backbone-courier/README.md

 		"selected" : "resourceSelected"
 	},

-	_onChildSelected : function( message ) {
+	_onChildSelected : function( data, source, messageName ) {
 		alert( "My child view just spawned the 'selected' message." );

-		// the message argument that is passed to message
+		// any application defined data that has been supplied: assert( data instanceof Backbone.Model );

-		// handlers has three properties.
-The name of the message: assert( message.name === "selected" );
+		// the child view object that spawned or passed this

-		// any application defined data that has been supplied: assert( message.data.methodOfSelection === "click" );
+		// message (in this case, myView):

-		// and the child view object that spawned or
+		assert( source instanceof Backbone.View );

-		// passed this message (in this case, myView): assert( message.source instanceof Backbone.View );
+		// and the name of the message assert( messageName === "selected" );

 		alert( "After I'm done here, because of the entry in my passMessages " + "hash, I'll change this message's name to 'resourceSelected', " +